 Thanks to its popularity, there are many applications and services that offer direct integrations with WordPress, including email marketing tools, CRM software, payment gateways, and more.
 The availability of plugins and APIs enables users to expand their website’s functionality and integrate with various external services without extensive development effort.

 Drupal also supports third-party integrations through modules and APIs.
-However, the number of available integrations might be more limited compared to WordPress.
-Drupal’s focus on more complex projects means that some integrations might require custom coding and development to fit specific needs.
+However, the number of available integrations may be more limited than in WordPress.
+Drupal’s focus on more complex projects means some integrations may require custom coding to meet specific needs.

-Verdict: In terms of third-party integrations, WordPress has a clear advantage due to its massive and diverse plugin ecosystem.
-The abundance of pre-built integrations simplifies the process of connecting with various external services.
+Verdict: In terms of third-party integrations, WordPress has a clear advantage thanks to its massive, diverse plugin ecosystem.
+The abundance of pre-built integrations simplifies connecting to various external services.

 Further reading: Kentico to WordPress Migration Guide